 What is a Bed and Breakfast?

-With a background in documentary film-making, photography and writing, Kate and Steve chose Jervis Bay as their home because of its unique, unspoiled beauty.
-Having travelled extensively all over the world they fell in love with Huskisson and in 2003 bought the historic Huskisson Bed and Breakfast to restore, renovate and create their own version of a perfect place to stay.
+With a background in TV documentary we chose Jervis Bay as our home because of its unique, unspoiled beauty.
+Having travelled all over the world we fell in love with Huskisson and in 2003 bought the historic Huskisson Bed and Breakfast to restore, renovate and create our own version of the perfect place to stay.

 What is the history of the house?

-Huskisson Bed and Breakfast was built in 1913 and was originally an officer’s family home located at the Australian naval training college at HMAS Creswell – just down the road.
+Huskisson Bed and Breakfast was built in 1913 and was originally located at the Australian naval training college at HMAS Creswell – just down the road.
 In the 1970s it was moved (on the back of a truck) to Huskisson and had a new wing added to it.
 About 20 years ago it became the first Bed and Breakfast in Huskisson.
-In 2003, Kate and Steve saw its special charm and potential and they bought it on a whim.
-Over the years they have renovated and rejuvenated the house in their unique style to become one of the most popular B&Bs on the south coast of NSW.
+In 2003, we saw its special charm and potential.
+Over the years we have renovated and rejuvenated the house in our own unique style to become one of the most popular B&Bs on the south coast of NSW.

 Does each room have its own ensuite bathroom?